waggle-sensor/wagman/v4/readme.md

 The WagMan V4 board is capable of managing up to 5 devices through power control, power monitoring, heart-beat monitoring and device temperature monitoring.
-The Wagman V4 version is a successor of the V3 version descibed [here.](https://github.com/waggle-sensor/wagman/blob/develop/v3/README.md) A list of the main features of the Wagman are listed below -
+The Wagman V4 version is a successor of the V3 version descibed [here](https://github.com/waggle-sensor/wagman/blob/develop/v3/README.md) and was designed based on the feature lists laidout in the [RFC.](https://github.com/waggle-sensor/development/blob/master/WagMan_4.0_Discussion.md) A list of the main features of the Wagman are listed below -
   * *Built around more capable Atmel SAM3X8E ARM Cortex-M3 CPU*
   * *On board 32K EEPROM*
   * *On board uSD storage slot*